La Sportiva Wildcat 3.0 Review Facts

 The Wildcat 3.0 is slightly wider than that of most of La Sportiva’s trail shoes.
 If you’re looking for a heavy-duty, rugged shoe that’s going to be snug-fitting yet roomier than most, this is a great choice.
 Many runners find that there’s a bit of breathing room in the forefoot, and a snug fit throughout the heel and midfoot.
 The Wildcat’s breathable upper does an excellent job of keeping the foot cool and comfortable

 .
 The interior lining is extremely soft and doesn’t cause skin irritation or discomfort.
 The shoe’s TPU midsole insert is incredibly comfortable and also helps those with overpronation.
 You’ll be impressed with this shoe’s cushioning.
 La Sportiva did a great job on this one.
 The cushioning is a bit softer than it was in the shoe’s predecessor.
-It strikes a nice balance of comfort and responsiveness.
+It strikes a nice balance between comfort and responsiveness.

 Most find the Wildcat 3.0 to be a very visually appealing shoe.
 While it is a trail shoe, it doesn’t have too much of that “heavy-duty” look to it, in part because of the porous mesh that covers that the entire upper.
 The Wildcat 3.0 is available on Amazon in black and yellow as well as turquoise and gray.
 By looking at the outsole, you can tell that the Wildcat 3.0 is a trail shoe, but it's not overly thick or bulky.
-The asymetrical lacing system gives the shoe a modern, sleek appearance.
+The asymmetrical lacing system gives the shoe a modern, sleek appearance.
 Overall, La Sportiva did a great job designing the Wildcat 3.0.

 Like most of La Sportiva’s shoes, the Wildcat is incredibly durable.
 Being a shoe that’s designed for long distance runs